After You Graduate

 You can continue to access your alumni account with your UTORid and password.
 Messages sent to your student email account will be forwarded to your alumni account for two years after graduation so you have ample time to alert your contacts.

-A: You are still able to access your ROSI/ACORN account as long as you have a valid student number and PIN.
-Alumni can use ROSI/ACORN to order transcripts and view their academic records.
-To learn more about ordering transcripts, visit the Transcript Centre website.
+A: You are still able to access your ROSI / ACORN account as long as you have a valid student number and PIN.
+Alumni can use ROSI / ACORN to order transcripts and view their academic records.
+To learn more about ordering transcripts, visit Transcript Services.

 U of T Library System Access